 - It is used to ease very bad pain.

 - It is only to be used when around-the-clock (continuous) care is needed for a long time.
 It is also only to be used when other pain drugs do not treat your child’s pain well enough or your child cannot take them.

 All other products:

 - It is used to ease pain.

-- If you have any of these health problems: Very bad lung problems like asthma or trouble breathing, high levels of carbon dioxide in the blood, or stomach or bowel block or narrowing.
+- If your child has any of these health problems: Very bad lung problems like asthma or trouble breathing, high levels of carbon dioxide in the blood, or stomach or bowel block or narrowing.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.